Pinhole Camera

 • Camera body: Mooncake tin, inside painted flat black, with a 1.5 cm hole.

-• ‘Lens’: Aluminum foil with a hole made with a sewing needle.
-Taped over the hole in the body.
+• ‘Lens’: Actually there’s no lens.
+Instead, there is a piece of aluminum foil in which a hole (the ‘pinhole’) has been made with a sewing needle.
+It is taped in place over the hole in the body.

 • Shutter: Cardboard flap attached with tape.